sugarlabs/sugar-docs/snapshots.rst

 Building from sources takes a while and uses a lot of network bandwidth.
 If you just want to test or to develop activities, it might sometimes be more convenient to use a binary snapshot.
-We are building snapshots for each change in the source tree, so what you get is built from the very latest code.

 First of all download the latest snapshot for your distribution, it's important to pick the right one, it won't work otherwise.